J-Jaganathan/ML-projects/README.md

 3)Anaconda Navigator(To download libraries easily)

 # Modifying or selling my projects are not allowed!!!!
-# My projects are only for view!
+# My projects are only for view and learning!